-Deputy Members may be appointed to Committees and Sub-Committees on the following basis nominatir as Deput
+Deputy Members may be appointed to Committees and Sub-Committees on the following basis

-(a) When appointments are made to any Committee or Sub-Committee, each political group of the Council shall be entitled when appointments will be subject to political balance requirements;
+- When appointments are made to any Committee or Sub-Committee, each political group of the Council shall be entitled when nominatin appointments will be subject to political balance requirements; - (b) the number of deputies in respect of each committee will be in line with the following arrangements. - (c) Development Management Committee: up to three further members as Deput - (d) Overview and Scrutiny Committees: up to two Deputy Members in respect of each Overview and Scrutiny Committees. - (e) Housing Appeals Committee/Licensing and Regulation Committee/Audit and Governance Committee:

-- (b) the number of deputies in respect of each committee will be in line with the following arrangements. - (c) Development Management Committee: up to three further members
+There shall be one Deputy Member in respect of each of the above Committees.

-- (d) Overview and Scrutiny Committees: up to two Deputy Members in respect of each Overview and Scrutiny Committees. - (e) Housing Appeals Committee/Licensing and Regulation Committee/Audit and Governance Committee: - There shall be one Deputy Member in respect of each of the above Committees. - (f) The Cabinet: there shall be no Deputy or substitute members. - (g) The Head of Legal shall change the standing membership of committees and joint committees in accordance with the wishes of the political groups to whom seats on these Committees have been allocated.
+- (f) The Cabinet: there shall be no Deputy or substitute members. - (g) The Head of Legal shall change the standing membership of committees and joint committees in accordance with the wishes of the political groups to whom seats on these Committees have been allocated.